GU-CLASP/language-and-perception/meetings.md

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+ Is it possible for language models to achieve language understanding?
+Christofer Potts (2020) [blog post](https://chrisgpotts.medium.com/is-it-possible-for-language-models-to-achieve-language-understanding-81df45082ee2) (Recommended by Robin, would like to read: Robin)

-  * \+ Incorporating Structural Alignment Biases into an Attentional Neural Translation Model (2021) Trevor Cohn, Cong Duy Vu Hoang, Ekaterina Vymolova, Kaisheng Yao, Chris Dyer, Gholamreza Haffari [paper](https://www.aclweb.org/anthology/N16-1102/)
+  * \+ Incorporating Structural Alignment Biases into an Attentional Neural Translation Model (2021) Trevor Cohn, Cong Duy Vu Hoang, Ekaterina Vymolova, Kaisheng Yao, Chris Dyer, Gholamreza Haffari [paper](https://www.aclweb.org/anthology/N16-1102/) (Recommended by Adam, would like to read: Adam)

   * \+ How (Non-)Optimal is the Lexicon?
-(2021) Tiago Pimentel, Irene Nikkarinen, Kyle Mahowald, Ryan Cotterell, Damián Blasi [paper](https://arxiv.org/abs/2104.14279)
+(2021) Tiago Pimentel, Irene Nikkarinen, Kyle Mahowald, Ryan Cotterell, Damián Blasi [paper](https://arxiv.org/abs/2104.14279) (Recommended by Adam, would like to read: Adam)

   * \+ Benotti, L., & Blackburn, P. (2021).
 Grounding as a Collaborative Process.
 In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume (pp. 515–531).
 Association for Computational Linguistics. [paper] (https://www.aclweb.org/anthology/2021.eacl-main.41.pdf)  (Recommended by Nikolai, would like to read: Nikolai)

-  * \+ William Merrill, Yoav Goldberg, Roy Schwartz, & Noah A. Smith.
-(2021).
-Provable Limitations of Acquiring Meaning from Ungrounded Form: What will Future Language Models Understand? [paper](https://arxiv.org/pdf/2104.10809.pdf) TACL (Recommended by Nikolai, would like to read: Nikolai)

   * \+ Liunian Harold Li, Haoxuan You, Zhecan Wang, Alireza Zareian, Shih-Fu Chang, & Kai-Wei Chang.
 (2021).
 Weakly-Supervised VisualBERT: Pre-training Vision-and-Language Representations Without Parallel Images and Captions. [paper](https://arxiv.org/pdf/2010.12831.pdf) NAACL 2021 (Recommended by Nikolai, would like to read: Nikolai)